X

 Harris dealt with several injuries last year, but he put up amazing numbers in the games he played.
 He accumulated 60 catches for 1,030 yards and seven touchdowns in just eight appearances.
 While Harris does not have elite athleticism, he did show physicality, good game speed, and excellent ball-tracking skills with the Rebels.
 These traits should help him be a viable deep threat at the next level.

-With McConkey as the established WR1 now in Los Angeles, Harris will need to contend with Quentin Johnston and Mike Williams for the WR2 role.
-Johnston has a well-earned reputation for dropping passes at this point, and the 30-year-old Williams was an afterthought with both the Jets and Steelers last year.
+With McConkey as the established WR1 now in Los Angeles, Harris will need to contend with Quentin Johnston for the WR2 role.
+Fortunately for Harris, Johnston has a well-earned reputation for dropping passes at this point.
+The Chargers also signed veteran receiver Mike Williams this offseason, but Williams informed the team of his retirement as training camp opened.
 A lot of snaps alongside McConkey are up for grabs, and Harris is well-positioned to claim them.

 Harris is currently being drafted as the WR61.
 The Chargers offense should have an emphasis on the running game again with rookie Omarion Hampton and veteran Najee Harris in the backfield, so the upside of the WR2 role there is limited.
 Still, Justin Herbert is a very good quarterback, the Chargers should score a decent amount of points, and McConkey is the only other impressive receiving option on the team.
 Scooping up Harris at this price would make a lot of sense.